 Com tam Ba Ghien

 Address: 84 Dang Van Ngu, Ward 10, Phu Nhuan District

 Opening time: 7:30 AM to 9:30 PM

 Price range: VND 50,000 – VND 83,000

-Vietnamese prefers to have a big lunch at home with their family members.
-On the table, besides the rice, a must-have in any Vietnamese meals, there are some certain kinds of soup such as canh chua (Vietnamese sour soup) and some braised pork or braised fish.
+Vietnamese prefer to have a big lunch at home with their family members.
+On the table, besides the rice, a must-have in any Vietnamese meal, there are certain kinds of soup, such as canh chua (Vietnamese sour soup) and some braised pork or braised fish.
 Having said that, if family meals are not your forté, there is a wide selection of Vietnamese lunches you can choose from.